-In March 2020 when the coronavirus (COVID-19) outbreak was increasing, the government made clear no parent would be penalised or sanctioned for their child's non-attendance at school.
+In Term 3, when schools were closed, the government made clear no parent would be penalised or sanctioned for their child's non-attendance at school.

 Now the circumstances have changed and it is vital for all children to return to school to minimise, as far as possible, the longer-term impact of the pandemic on children's education, wellbeing and wider development.
+This means, the usual laws surrounding school attendance will once more apply, including: